Get insider access

 Differences Between Sizes And Variants

 We bought and tested the Epson Home Cinema 1080.
-It is one of the projectors in Epson's Home Cinema line, which also includes the Epson Home Cinema 3800 and the Epson Home Cinema 5050UB.
+It's one of the projectors in Epson's Home Cinema line, which also includes the Epson Home Cinema 3800 and the Epson Home Cinema 5050UB.
 The more expensive models can do 4k through pixel shifting, with HDR support and better speakers.

 Compared To Other Projectors

-The Epson Home Cinema 1080 is one of the better buys at its price point, as it is very bright and has great image accuracy.
-You could save some money by going for the cheaper and slightly brighter Epson EpiqVision Flex CO-W01, but the Home Cinema 1080 is definitely the better option for movies due to its superior contrast, projection resolution, and image accuracy.
+The Epson Home Cinema 1080 is a decent projector, but it's a good buy at its price point as it is very bright and has great image accuracy.
+You could save money by getting the cheaper and slightly brighter Epson EpiqVision Flex CO-W01.
+However, the Home Cinema 1080 is definitely the better option for movies due to its brighter image, projection resolution, and image accuracy.

 Epson Home Cinema 3800